+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 You do not need to register for dual citizenship.
 If you are already a British national, you can apply for foreign citizenship in any country that allows dual nationality.

-When you send your request, you should take several factors to take into account.
+When you send your request, you should consider several factors.
 For example, as a dual national, you cannot get diplomatic help from the British government when you are in any other country where you hold your other permanent residence.

-If you are a British citizen and you want to attain citizenship of a country which does not allow dual nationality, you will need to give up your status.
+If you are a British citizen and want to attain citizenship in a country that does not allow dual nationality, you will need to give up your British citizenship.
 In other circumstances, becoming a British citizen may automatically result in a loss of any previous nationality.
 Before you submit your request, it is advisable to also check if you need to notify your country of original citizenship of your intention to naturalise in the UK.

-It is possible that your application for British citizenship may be refused or rejected.
+Your application for British citizenship may be refused.
 You may have the right to appeal the decision.
 In your refusal letter, you will be given more information about what you can do next.

 The following steps outline why your citizenship application might be refused: